+>>>9.22 Spending Prestige

-9.22 Spending PPs.
-During play, PPs can be spent on a variety of things.
-When spent, the required number of the player's PP chits are removed from the Prestige Track and placed back in the pool.
-Players may not voluntarily "break" Prestige Levels to "make change" (but see 9.222).
+During play, Prestige can be spent on a variety of things.
+When spent, the Prestige marker is moved down the track by the appropriate amount.
+Case 9.134 applies.
+Important.
+When using PPs, there are additional limits: only PPs can be spent (place the chits back in the pool); Levels cannot be spent and players may not voluntarily "break" Prestige Levels to "make change" (but see 9.222).
 "Down payments" are not allowed - the player must have the required amount when he makes a purchase.